Alcohol, Entertainment and Late Night Refreshment Licensing

 Guidance and Forms

-Detailed information and copies of forms for applications for premises licences, personal licences and club premises certificates and our guidance notes are available from the individual page links to the left.
+Detailed information and copies of forms for applications for premises licences, personal licences and club premises certificates and our guidance notes are available from the general guidance section.
 Please note that all forms are prescribed by law, and the Council has no control or discretion over their format.
 Microsoft Word® forms capable of completion electronically appear in those pages.
-Online application is available through the link below.

 Important information about the additional Mandatory Conditions imposed on premises licences and club premises certificates by the Government with effect from 6th April and 1st October 2010 are contained in the Premises Licences and Club Premises Certificates pages.

 Fees for applications for premises licences and club premises certificates, again set by the Home Office, are calculated on the Non-Domestic Rateable Value of the premises.
 You can obtain the NDRV for your premises from your business rates bill or from the Valuation Office Agency via their web site (see below) or by telephoning the VOA on 023 8053 8500.

 Notes of the fees are contained in each set of premises or personal licence guidance notes.
 A link to a full list appears below.